sugarenia/sugarenia.github.io/_posts/blog/2014-09-29-are-you-a-web-designer-you-should-learn-to-code.md

 ---
-title: Are you a web designer?
-You should learn to code.
+title: Are you a Web Designer?
+You Should Learn to Code.
 author: Sugar
 layout: post
 category: blog